 This course is designed for the mature art student who has demonstrated an ability to produce quality art without constant direction.
 This student is often, though, not always looking ahead to a career in art.
 The goal of the first semester is to develop a portfolio of observational work in two- and three-dimensional design which could be submitted for college acceptance or scholarship opportunities.
 The second semester challenges students to develop creative solutions while exploring their own spirituality and later, the world of fantasy.
 Students will practice cutting mats for two-dimensional work.
 Each project will be self-evaluated and professionally presented to the instructor for a grade.
 A minimum of three, well-designed projects are required each quarter.
 Students will develop their artist statement and find a suitable means to convey their statement to their viewing public.
 Seniors will prepare, hang, and conduct a Senior Art Show in May as evidence of their growth.
-An "8 1⁄2 x 11" sketchbook is recommended An art fee of \$30 is also required.
+An "8 $\frac{1}{2}$ x 11" sketchbook is recommended An art fee of \$20 is also required.

-- 1. Teacher approval will be based on a formal portfolio review. - 2.
-Interview with the art instructor - 3.
-An average of 90 percent or above in Introduction to Art-A (903) or Introduction to Design-A (913) - 4.
-Must have completed or be currently enrolled in either Two-Dimensional Design-A (923) or Three-Dimensional Design I-A (933) - 5.
-Approval of the Director of Studies
+- 1. Interview with the art instructor. - 2.
+An average of 90 percent or above in Introduction to Art-A (8703) or Introduction to Design-A (8763). - 3.
+Must have completed or be currently enrolled in either Two-Dimensional Design-A (8713) or Three-Dimensional Design I-A (8723). - 4.
+Approval of the Vice Principal. - 5.
+Students must commit to self-guided study and adhere to deadlines.